 Day 10 – Explore Osaka

 Osaka is a cosmopolitan city not too far from Kyoto and a must-visit place in Japan.
 The city is best known for its dynamic food and drinking culture.
-Long before Edo (Tokyo) became the capital of Japan, Osaka was the first true capital city (7 century, even before Nara), but nowadays it is more known for its great nightlife and amazing food.
-It is also seen as the birthplace of Japanese comedy.
-The people of Osaka are well-known for being cheerful and outgoing.
-Osaka has an interesting and distinctive character of its own, making it a fun place to explore!
+Long before Edo (Tokyo) became the capital of Japan, Osaka was the capital (7th century, even before Nara), but nowadays it is more known for its great nightlife and amazing food.
+It is also seen as the birthplace of Japanese comedy and the people of Osaka are well-known for being cheerful and outgoing.
+Osaka has an interesting and distinctive atmosphere of its own, making it a fun place to explore!

 Day 11 – Day trip to Hiroshima

-Next morning take an early Shinkansen from Shin-Osaka to Hiroshima for a day trip to the city of peace.
-Depending on which train you take you will reach Hiroshima in 1.5 – 2,5 hrs – your JR Rail Pass isn’t valid on all Shinkansen!
+Next morning take the early shinkansen from Shin-Osaka to Hiroshima for a day trip to the city of peace.
+Depending on which train you take you will reach Hiroshima in 1.5 – 2.5 hrs (be careful as your JR Rail Pass isn’t valid on all shinkansen trains).

-Hiroshima is a beautiful city of great historical importance, it was the first city that was was targeted by the atomic bombs of WOII.
-Traces of this tragic moments in history are found and honoured everywhere in the city centre.
+Hiroshima is a beautiful city of great historical importance.
+As you know, it was the first city on which an atomic bomb was dropped during WWII.
+You will see traces of this tragic moment in history that are honored throughout the city.
 There are 2 famous UNESCO world heritage sites in Hiroshima that you should visit:

 - Atomic Bomb Dome